Code-the-Dream-School/rails-bootstrap-lesson/README.md

 You don’t have to actually implement this, because it’s a little complicated, but be sure you understand how to do modal windows.
 The W3Schools example is a little incomplete.
 You put a form inside the modal, and the form should have a submit button.
 If the submit button is pressed, the action specified by the form is executed: a get/post/put/patch/delete for the target URL.
 There are several other buttons to dismiss the modal window without actions.
 You can do anything you like in the form, such as possibly collecting additional information from the user.
 You can also make it much more descriptive than a plain "Are you sure?".
 Modals can be used for all sorts of reasons, not just for simple confirmations.

 We are going to use the modal to put up a more descriptive "Are you sure?" message, giving information about the order or customer to be deleted.
 The form we are going to use is the same form we currently have embedded in the delete button.
 Now, on the Customers view, there is a delete button for each customer.
 When the modal window causes the delete to occur, we want to know which customer record to delete.
 There are two ways to do this, the easy way and the hard way.

 The easy way is to render a different modal window for each customer.
 When the delete button is clicked for a given customer, that button triggers the showing of the corresponding modal.
 The rendering is done on the server side, and we can use all the power of embedded Ruby to customize it.

 The hard way is also shown below, because it illustrates a key idea.
 Sometimes you need to pass data so that the modal knows what action to take.
 So, you attach that data to the button that triggers the modal.
 As you've seen already, you attach data to an element by giving it a "data-*" attribute.
 In this way, we can attach to each button different values: the id of the record to be deleted, and other information, maybe the product name, the product count, and other stuff.
 But, how do you get the data back out?
 That requires JavaScript.
 When the modal is shown, a `show.bs.modal` event is triggered for that window.
 The event includes a value `e.relatedTarget`, which is the button that was clicked, and from that we can get the data attributes, and then we can update the text of the modal window and direct the actions to the right URL.

-**A Tip** Render your modals outside of any other elements within the view.
+**A Tip:** Render your modals outside of any other elements within the view.
 You don't want to declare them as you are doing the table, for example, because of some strange behavior.
 For some reason, some of the time, the contents of the form within the modal may render outside of the form, so that the submit button does not work.
 It's not clear why this happens, but this is the workaround.

 Here are the steps (first the easy way, as implemented for the customer view):